Zoek je de Nederlandse versie van dit artikel? Bekijk 'm hier!

 Toss a banana in your recovery shake.
 Bananas are power foods par excellence: they each contain about 10% of your RDA of potassium!
 An additional advantage: ripe bananas are an incredibly nutritious source of sugars with which you can quickly replenish your muscle glycogen after training.
 Much more nutritious as a source of sugar intake than frequently used chocolate milk!

 Back to Africa.
 It is quite sad to see that many Africans - especially those who pose a higher risk of developing high blood pressure - are now abandoning their traditional diet and embracing a 'Western' diet.
 In Africa, fast food chains are popping up like mushrooms.
-A lot of salt, a lot of fat and a lot of sugar.
+A lot of salt, a lot of fat and a lot of highly processed sugar.
 Too much.
 Clean eating is slowly disappearing from sight.
 The original diet that was beneficial for maintenance of cardiovascular health and which was high in potassium, is slowly disappearing.
 Unfortunately, this also includes the authentic cuisine.
 A type of cuisine that I was fortunately able to taste from many times and that I already yearn for… Hopefully it will not last too long anymore!

 You think this is interesting and would you like to receive dr. Ludidi's tips ?